DNABoe/ipad-visual-relation/PRD.md

-# Visual Relationship Network App
+# NetEye - Relationship Network App

 A web-based network visualization tool that lets users build and explore visual relationship maps of key persons with draggable nodes, connections, and color-coded groups.
 All data is stored locally and encrypted with AES-256 for maximum security and privacy.